On no work of words now for three lean months in the bloody

 If I take to burn or return this world which is each man’s work.

-We are busy working to bring Dylan Thomas's "On no work of words" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Dylan Thomas's "On no work of words" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "On no work of words" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.